yWorks/react-yfiles-company-ownership/README.md

 Explore the possibilities of visualizing large ownership hierarchies with the yFiles Company Ownership Component.
 For further information about [yFiles for HTML](https://www.yworks.com/products/yfiles-for-html) and our company, please visit [yWorks.com](https://www.yworks.com).

+If you are exploring a different use case and require another React component, please take a look at the available [React components](https://www.yworks.com/yfiles-react-components) powered by yFiles!

 For support or feedback, please reach out to [our support team](https://www.yworks.com/contact) or open an [issue on GitHub](https://github.com/yWorks/react-yfiles-company-ownership/issues).
 Happy diagramming!